-Regulations for Permanent Signs in the AG District Standard Monument Sign Wall Sign Pole Sign Prerequisites For agricultural and institutional uses only For agricultural and institutional uses only For agricultural and institutional uses only Maximum Quantity • 1 sign • 1 sign • 1 sign Maximum Area 30 square feet No more than 50% of the sign may be changeable copy 25 square feet 50 square feet No more than 50% of the sign may be changeable copy Maximum Height 6 feet • • 15 feet Setback • 10 feet • 10 feet Landscaping The base of the sign shall be effectively landscaped with living plant material or hardscape material (i.e. decorative brick or rock) and maintained in good condition at all times.
+Regulations for Permanent Signs in the AG District Standard Monument Sign Wall Sign Pole Sign Prerequisites For agricultural and institutional uses only For agricultural and institutional uses only For agricultural and institutional uses only Maximum Quantity 1 sign 1 sign 1 sign Maximum Area No more than 50% of the sign may be changeable copy 25 sqft 50 sqft No more than 50% of the sign may be changeable copy Maximum Height 6 feet NA 15 feet Setback 10 feet NA 10 feet Landscaping The base of the sign shall be effectively landscaped with living plant material or hardscape material (i.e. decorative brick or rock) and maintained in good condition at all times.
 The minimum landscaped area shall be 3 feet around the base of the sign.
-Exposed foundations must be covered with a finish material such as brick, stone, or wood, or be screened with vegetation The base of the sign shall be effectively landscaped with living plant material or hardscape material (i.e. decorative brick or rock) and maintained in good condition at all times.
+Exposed foundations must be covered with a finish material such as brick, stone, or wood, or be screened with vegetation NA The base of the sign shall be effectively landscaped with living plant material or hardscape material (i.e. decorative brick or rock) and maintained in good condition at all times.
 The minimum landscaped area shall be 3 feet around the base of the sign.
 Exposed foundations must be covered with a finish material such as brick, stone, or wood, or be screened with vegetation Protrusion and Material Limitations Sign must consist entirely of brick, stone, or other aesthetically appealing materials.
 The reverse sides of such signs shall use the same materials and be finished to match the front.
-No part of a wall sign may protrude more than 4 inches from the wall it is attached to
+No part of a wall sign may protrude more than 6 inches from the wall it is attached to NA

-Regulations for Temporary Signs in the AG District Standard Portable Banner Sign Yard Sign Marker Sign Prerequisites For agricultural o r institutional only None for agricultural uses only lot must have at least 300 feet of road frontage Duration 45 calendar days s, no more than 3 times per year 6 months Maximum Quantity • 1 sign 2 signs • 1 sign 20 per 300 feet of road frontage Maximum Area • 32 square feet per side 12 square feet 4 square feet per side Maximum Height • 15 feet 6 feet • 12 feet Setback • 10 feet ·
+Regulations for Temporary Signs in the AG District Standard Portable Banner Sign Yard Sign Marker Sign Prerequisites For agricultural or institutional uses only For agricultural or institutional uses only None for agricultural uses only lot must have at least 300 feet of road frontage Duration 45 calendar days, no more than 3 times per year 45 calendar days, no more than 3 times per year 45 calendar days, no more than 3 times per year 6 months Maximum Quantity 1 sign 2 signs 1 sign 20 per 300 feet of road frontage Maximum Area 32 sqft per side 32 sqft per side 12 sqft per side 4 sqft per side Maximum Height 15 feet 15 feet 6 feet 12 feet Setback 10 feet 10 feet 10 feet 10 feet

-Regulation Regulations for Permanent Signs in the FR, R-2, R-3, and R-4 Districts Standard Monument Sign Wall Sign Prerequisites for subdivision or neighborhood entryways uses and for institutional uses for institutional uses only Maximum Quantity • 1 sign • 1 sign Maximum Area 30 square feet No more than 50% of the sign may be changeable copy 25 square feet Maximum Height 6 feet • Setback • 10 feet Landscaping The base of the sign shall be effectively landscaped with living plant material or hardscape material (i.e. decorative brick or rock) and maintained in good condition at all times.
+Regulations for Regulations for Permanent Signs in the FR, R-2, R-3, R-4 and HHR Districts Standard Monument Sign Wall Sign Prerequisites for subdivision or neighborhood entryways uses and for institutional uses for institutional uses only Maximum Quantity 1 sign 1 sign Maximum Area 30 sqft No more than 50% of the sign may be changeable copy 25 sqft Maximum Height 6 feet NA Setback 10 feet NA Landscaping The base of the sign shall be effectively landscaped with living plant material or hardscape material (i.e. decorative brick or rock) and maintained in good condition at all times.
 The minimum landscaped area shall be 3 feet around the base of the sign.
-Exposed foundations must be covered with a finish material such as brick, stone, or wood, or be screened with vegetation Protrusion and Materials Limitations • Sign must consist entirely of brick, stone, or other aesthetically appealing materials.
+Exposed foundations must be covered with a finish material such as brick, stone, or wood, or be screened with vegetation NA Protrusion and Materials Limitations Sign must consist entirely of brick, stone, or other aesthetically appealing materials.
 The reverse sides of such signs shall use the same materials and be finished to match the front.
-No part of the sign may protrude more than 4 inches from the wall it is attached
+No part of the sign may protrude more than 6 inches from the wall it is attached